PraxisJS

 Per-state lifecycle hooks

-Define onEnter and onExit callbacks directly in the state definition, and a global onTransition for every change:
+Define onEnter and onExit callbacks directly in the state definition.
+Both receive an optional context with the triggering event and the from/to state:

 @StateMachine<State, Event>({